benc-uk/batcomputer/docs/setup.md

 - [Create a variable group](https://docs.microsoft.com/en-gb/azure/devops/pipelines/library/variable-groups?view=azure-devops&tabs=yaml)
 - Name the group `shared-variables`
 - Enable "Allow access to all pipelines"
-- Populate with the following variables, these are described in the [AML Scripts doc](../aml/#environmental-variables)
+- Populate with the following variables, these are described in the [📃 AML scripts doc](../aml/#environmental-variables)

 ```
 AZML_WORKSPACE